kalzero/Omnifood-Tuts/README.md

 # Omnifood-Tuts
-A website done from a tutorial on Udemy using HTML5 and CSS3
+A website done from a tutorial on Udemy using HTML5, CSS3, and jQuery.